All Episodes

 I mean, he didn't know what the struggle was.

-Anyway, uh Fred Armison, who is not African American, is being he play he played the uh Bama character on Saturday Night Live last Saturday, being asked if if is he black enough?
+Anyway, Fred Armison, who is not African-American, he played the Fobama character on Saturday Night Live last Saturday, being asked if he's black enough, which is the same thing a Democrats asked about Obama himself early on.

-Nobody much cared about uh Armison's racial background.
+Nobody much cared about Armison's racial background.

-He is of white and Asian heritage when he played Prince, when he played Steve Jobs uh during seasons past on Saturday Night Live, nor did it seem to matter that Daryl Hammond, who is white has impersonated the uh uh Reverend Jackson for years,
+He is of white and Asian heritage when he played Prince, when he played Steve Jobs during seasons past on Saturday Night Live, nor did it seem to matter that Daryl Hammond, who is white, has impersonated the Reverend Jackson for years, or that Billy Crystal played Sammy Davis Jr., by the way, to a T.

-or that Billy Crystal played Sammy Davis Jr., by the way, to a T. But now Maureen Ryan of the Chicago Tribune is asking bluntly, call me crazy, but shouldn't Saturday Night Live fictional Senator Barack Obama be played by an African American?
+But now Maureen Ryan of the Chicago Tribune is asking bluntly, call me crazy, but shouldn't Saturday Night Live fictional Senator Barack Obama be played by an African American?

 I mean, I find SNL's choice inexplicable.

-Hannah Poole, writer for the Guardian newspaper in Great Britain suggests the whole thing had minstrel overtones using a white candidate with dark makeup.
+Hannah Poole, writer for the Guardian newspaper in Great Britain, suggests the whole thing had minstrel overtones using a white candidate with dark makeup.

 Oh, this is hard.